JDutil/spree_bitcoin/README.md

 SpreeBitcoin
 ============

-Spree Extension Enabling BitPay & Coinbase as payment methods.
+Spree Extension enabling Coinbase as a payment method.
+Plans to add BitPay as well (pull requests welcome).

-WARNING: This is still a work in progress & does not actually function yet.
+WARNING: This is still a work in progress & should be tested before Production use.

 Installation
 ------------